Home Troopers: Plot

 The drama follow the lives of the middle class Chukot family, who helps organize a housekeeping business in Hong Kong.
 The family works through domestic struggles and family changes after eldest son Joseph (Cheng) is left with unpaid company debts handed down by his business partner Fred (Raymond Cho), who mysteriously disappears with the money not long after they started the Master Home Services Company.

 Joseph is also left in care for Fred's struggling girlfriend Kam (Liu) and her 4-year-old son, Sing.
 Joseph's family, led by his mother Ka-ka (Wang), decides to help the business by attending the housekeeping work themselves.

 Synopsis

 When children are young, their parents are worried they might take the wrong road through life, so they are always by their side, carefully guiding them through life.
 But as time passes, their children need to learn to become independent, their parents will have to learn to let go.
 Families have to grow, much like how people have to grow.

 The Chukot family is a typical average family.
 They have always lived together peacefully.
-Because many things have happened, the situation of the family has changed and many contradictions appear...
+Because many things have happened, the situation of the family has changed and many contradictions have appeared..